openSUSE/zypp-rfc/accepted/0000-pipelines-api.md

   * RangesV3: https://github.com/ericniebler/range-v3
   * C++20 Ranges

 However, those libraries do not support async pipelines.
 Wether we can enable them to work together with a async pipeline implementation needs to be tested during implementation, usually they work by providing lazy evaluation by passing iterators instead of values through the pipeline, which implies that the initial set/vector/map/value needs to be valid throughout the pipeline, something that is not given with a pipeline that does not own the input value.
+In case they can not be used, a basic set of required algorithms needs to be implemented in libzypp directly.

-In order to make this work, a basic building block is required that supports the possibility of having a asynchronous task:
+In order to implement the asynchronous pipelines, a basic building block is required that supports the possibility of having a asynchronous task:

 ```cpp
 template<typename Res>